 2. Support legislation that includes an equitable allocation and distribution of state and federal funding.

-3. Support legislation that recognizes the unique characteristics of border areas and the needs for related infrastructure such as ports and ports of entry, transportation related to goods movement, and air and water quality improvements related to cross border pollution.
+3. Support legislation and/or efforts that recognize the unique characteristics of border areas and the needs for related infrastructure such as ports and ports of entry, transportation related to goods movement, and air and water quality improvements related to cross border pollution.

-4. Support legislation and administrative actions that provides consistency between California code of regulations and state statutes.
+4. Support legislation and administrative actions that provide consistency between the California code of regulations and State statutes.

 5. Support legislation that would eliminate financial and service level maintenance-of-effort requirements.

 6. Support full funding of the Payment in Lieu of Taxes (PILT) program.

 7. Support legislation that backfills counties’ revenue losses and allows for flexibility of revenue backfills to County programs.